OSIPI/osipi/README.md

 ## Development Setup

-We used poetry to manage the dependencies for this project.
+We use poetry to manage the dependencies for this project.

 ### Using Poetry